Taking the lead: Arts for health and well-being for people experiencing homelessness and/or mental health issues

-Underground Lights is a member-led and trauma informed community theatre organisation run by and for people experiencing homelessness and/or mental health issues.
+Underground Lights is a member-led and trauma-informed community theatre organisation.
+Formed in 2018, it is run by and for people experiencing homelessness and/or mental health issues.

-The organisation connects to a sustainability agenda by employing creative methods including theatre, dance, puppetry and film-making to improve the health and well-being of its members.
-It has a remit to bring together adults who are at risk of experiencing social isolation, loneliness and marginalisation.
-It also seeks to increase the confidence, skills and friendship networks of individuals and create more mentally healthy communities.
+The organisation connects to a sustainability agenda by employing creative methods including theatre and dance to improve the health and well-being of its members.

-This will culminate in a shared public performance, discussion and creative evaluation document.
+It culminated in a shared informal performance, discussion and creative evaluation document.

 Research impact and public engagement

-Professor Nadine Holdsworth has been working on a body of research to re-think and re-position how arts and creativity can change perceptions, policy, and outcomes for those who are or have been homeless since 2019.
-This has included the Homeless Monopoly Project as part of Coventry City of Culture 2021.
+Professor Nadine Holdsworth's work in this area is part of an ongoing body of research to re-think and re-position how arts and creativity can change perceptions, policy, and outcomes for those who are or have been homeless since 2019.
+Find out more about this body of work.

 This project links to the below Sustainable Development Goals (SDGs):